baddoo/ground-effect/README.md

-# Exact ground effect
+# Exact solutions for ground effect

-This repository contains the codes needed to produce the (theoretical) results in the paper ["Exact solutions for ground effect"](https://arxiv.org/abs/1912.02713).
+This repository contains the codes used to produce the (theoretical) results in the paper ["Exact solutions for ground effect"](https://arxiv.org/abs/1912.02713).
 The basic setup is illustrated below:

 <br/>
 <p align="center">